Bad Driburg Gräflicher Park - a spring walk

 foyer

-Even if you don't want to try the medicinal waters, it's worth taking a detour to the Wandelhalle.
+Even if you don't want to try the healing waters, it's worth taking a detour to the Wandelhalle.
 There is also a reading room in a side wing.
-There you can find brochures about the offers in the bathhouses and the hotel.
+There you can read brochures about what's on offer in the bathhouses and in the hotel.

 reading room